 - Grape products made by non-Jews may not be eaten.

-The interpretation of kashrut varies by rabbi, but these are the main ideas.
+The interpretation of kashrut varies by rabbi and denomination, but these are the main ideas.

 Kosher dietary law provides that meat and milk products must be consumed separately and that a period of time elapse in between.
 For example, if eating a meat product, you must wait a period of time before eating a milk product and vice versa.
 The period of time varies by interpretation and a rabbi should be consulted.

 Dishes, pots and utensils used to prepare meat dishes and dairy dishes are also kept separate.
 Therefore, a kosher kitchen will have meat dishes, flatware and cooking utensils and dairy dishes, flatware and cooking utensils.
 Sephardim may use glass dishes for both, since they are not absorbent.